 You can put a structure only in some locations.

 You cannot put a structure in a procedure.

 See Declaration Contexts and Default Access Levels for more information.

-A bit field is an integer member whose size in bits is specified in code.
+A bit field is an integer member with a width in bits specified in code.

-You must supply the size between parentheses immediately after
+You must supply the width between parentheses immediately after

-The size must be an integer literal in the range 1 thru 128.
+The width must be an integer literal in the range 1 thru 128.